robinaommy/TalentCore-Workforce-Analysis/README.md

 **BUSINESS UNDERSTANDING**

-TalentCore is a fictional pan-African technology services company with offices in Nairobi, Mombasa, Kisumu, Kampala, Dar es Salaam, and Kigali.
+TalentCore is a pan-African technology services company with offices in Nairobi, Mombasa, Kisumu, Kampala, Dar es Salaam, and Kigali.
 With a workforce spread across six departments, TalentCore is committed to building a high-performing, engaged, and well-retained team through data-driven people decisions.

 **PROBLEM STATEMENT**